 If you don’t change, you will perish!
 In short, you need to understand your customers.
-An app with 360 degree understanding of its users would rate high amongst the community and serve the purpose of achieving increased reach and enhanced revenue generation.
+An app with 360 degrees of understanding of its users would rate high amongst the community and serve the purpose of achieving increased reach and enhanced revenue generation.

 Hence, delivering an exceptional user experience is the key to successful businesses.

-User Experience is not just limited to the interface but the overall user interaction with the application- right from the moment one opens the application through navigation across pages, purchase/ consumption of services and the final exit.
-Positive user experience is the key to increased app usage and repeat visits and repeat purchase.
+User Experience is not just limited to the interface but the overall user interaction with the application- right from the moment one opens the application through navigation across pages, purchase/ consumption of services, and the final exit.
+Positive user experience is the key to increased app usage and repeat visits and repeat purchases.

 What “User Experience” is NOT?

 The term user experience is widely misunderstood.
-Businesses equate user experience with error free codes and good User Interface.
+Businesses equate user experience with error-free codes and a good User Interfaces.
 While these elements are important, they are just a part of the entire User Experience paradigm.
 Before we move on to understand what user experience is, we will need to understand what it is NOT.

 > User Experience is not qualitative- it does not just mean that the user enjoyed the visit, nor does it mean that the app navigation is neat.